 The generic model however doesn’t always do a good job of helping a client to understand the way events unfold between themselves and others that might perpetuate problems.
 Functional analysis is a tool for examining the relationship between events and their consequences in terms both of reinforcement and of the perpetuation of circumstances that are unrewarding or actively aversive.
-An example is the TRAP and TRAC model used to formulate avoidance and negative reinforcement in Behavioral Activation for Depression Figure 3 (Jacobson, Martell and Dimidjian, 2001)
+An example is the TRAP (Trigger, Response, Avoidance Pattern) and TRAC (Trigger, Response, Alternative Coping) model used to formulate the impact of avoidance on depression using Skinner’s operant conditioning concept of negative reinforcement in Behavioural Activation for Depression Figure 3 (Jacobson, Martell & Dimidjian, 2001)

 Systemic family therapy models, in particular the Milan model, focus on the impact of behaviours and beliefs within an interpersonal system, such as a family (Selvini Palazzoli, Boscolo, Cecchin and Prata, 1980).
 A reciprocal pattern of influence is elicited, typically through circular questioning that serves four functions: to 1) define the problem; 2) describe sequences of interaction; 3) compare and classify behaviour, beliefs, values, thoughts, feelings and relationships; and, 4) intervene through encouraging new behaviour (Brown, 1997).
 Hypotheses about the reciprocal impact of behaviours and appraisals are typically presented verbally or in the form of a therapeutic letter.

 The existential phenomenology of R. D. Laing and the Personal Construct Psychology of George Kelly each focus on individual phenomenology as experienced within reciprocity of experience.
 Both employ the metaphor of two mirrors placed opposite each other, each infinitely reflecting the other (Monte, 1980).
 This constructivist model of interpersonal phenomenology regards experience as essentially co-constructed by active, meaning-making agents.
-In a constructivist epistemology there is no place behind the mirror to apprehend reality directly, only the continual co-construction of experience.
+In a constructivist epistemology we cannot glance around the mirror to apprehend reality directly, only become aware of the continual co-construction of experience.

 Teichman developed a reciprocal model of depression (Teichman & Teichman, 1990) that integrated Betalanffy’s system theory, Bandura’s “reciprocal determinism” and Beck’s model of depression.
 The model was further explicated in a case report (Teichman, 1992) in which it was hypothesised that there is a constant reciprocal process between cognition, emotion, behaviour and environment occurring both within (intrapsychic) and between (interpersonal) persons.
 Symptoms are therefore a consequence of “dysfunctional reciprocities and relationships” (p332) and could be mapped as a conceptual tool to guide interventions (Figure 4).